 EMILIE FRIEDLANDER: Earlier today, I could hear Alex playing some hip-hop out of computer speakers in the room next door.
 I couldn’t make out what it was, so I chatted him about it, and he goes, “Soulja!
 Who else.”
 Then he starts chatting me how Soulja Boy came to The FADER office one day and started skateboarding through our hallways, and how it was once of the highlights in his six years of working here.
 Then I hear him telling Duncan the same anecdote through the wall (they share the office next door), and then Alex comes into the room where I work and repeats the same story to everybody in here.
 You can tell when Alex gets excited about something because he’ll start sending rapidfire texts and rapidfire chats and talking about it to everybody who will listen; when the thing he’s excited about is music, he’ll start blasting it.
 This is also how you can tell that Alex is processing something new, beginning to become convinced (and perhaps, subconsciously, hoping to convince all the rest of us) that we should cover it.

 It’s that instinct to share his latest music and style obsessions with everybody and anybody who will listen that makes Alex a born journalist.
-It’s also something that makes Alex a writer very much in keeping with the spirit of The FADER, where we only really write about the things that we feel strongly about, either because we can’t get enough of them or because they deeply intrigue or disturb us.
+It’s also something that makes Alex a writer very much in keeping with the spirit of The FADER, where we only really write about the things that we feel strongly about, either because we can’t get enough or them or because they deeply intrigue or disturb us.
 More than a given work of art or music or design, I think it’s the idiosyncratic, passionate essence of the person who created it that he tends to get obsessed with, and I think just bearing witness to his enthusiasm about other human beings every day for the past few years has made me a better writer.
 Yesterday, he started cranking this Laurel Halo song out of his speakers, and I thought I’d post it here, because I agree with him that it’s one of the most beautiful songs to come out in the past few years, and also because I’m going to miss hearing him play it through the wall every now and then.
-I always wonder what he’s thinking about when he puts this one on.
+I always wonder what he's thinking about when he puts this one on.

 JESSICA ROBERTSON: Alex was my first and only officemate at The FADER when I began just a year ago.
 I remember meeting a beautiful boy with big eyes whose love for pop rivaled mine.
 I also remember wondering how the hell he ever found anything on his desk through all the crap.
 But he had a salt lamp, a sweet tooth, a tendency to break out in song and a stack of New Yorkers so we'd get on just fine.
 Alex was core to helping me settle into The FADER; our little space (which I nicknamed the Rainbow Room, perhaps to his chagrin) felt like a home of sorts.
 There wasn't (and still isn't) a question he couldn't answer, from work to life to literature to Britney Spears.
 He thinks a lot and feels a lot and says "doooope" a lot which means I now say "doooope" a lot.
 Watching him grow confident in his immense talent has been more gratifying than all the sugar we ate.
 I've not yet met another brain like his and know The FADER (and I) are better off for it.
 Now, more of the world gets to experience it.
 Alex, I luh ya, Papi.